Christo107/guitar_world/README.md

 # Guitar World
 This website was designed and developed as an e-commerce store for the sale of musical instruments, predominantly guitars, and their associated accessories.

+## Audience
+This website can be of interest to a wide variety of consumers between ages 8 to 80.
+As musical instruments can appeal to such a broad range of ages, I decided to make the website as clean as possible without specific 'genre' styling, as to not discourage any shopper from using the site.
+The site will be marketed by using social media posts and ad campaigns, along with newsletter signup functionality.

+## Market Analysis
+- There are a wide number of competitors in this market, the largest being Thomann, a German based musical instrument company.
+- Othe rsimilar e-cmmerce platforms would be Gear4Music, Muziker, Waltons, Musicmaker and XMusic (the latter 3 being Irish based companies)

 ![Responsive Mockup](./media/readme_images/amiresponsive_screenshot.jpg)

 [Link to my Github Repository](https://github.com/Christo107/guitar_world)